×

 To learn more about how to talk about dates in Chinese, I highly recommend checking out this post:

-Talking About Price in Chinese
+Talking About Prices in Chinese

-First you need to know that the currency of China is (yuán).
+First, you need to know that the currency of China is (yuán).
 But when talking about prices, the word (kuài) is often used instead of 元.

 You’d use this simple formula to say how much something costs in Chinese: